Kong/docs.konghq.com/app/enterprise/2.1.x/doc-updates.md

 * Updated [Immunity Alert](/enterprise/2.1.x/brain-immunity/alerts/) topic.
 * Updated [Immunity Model Training](/enterprise/2.1.x/brain-immunity/model-training/) topic.
 * Updated [Alert Slack Integration](/enterprise/2.1.x/brain-immunity/slack-integration/) topic.
-* Improved section in navigation menu, with new topics and dropdown menus.
+* Improved navigation menu, with new topics and dropdown menus.

 ### Plugins
 * New declarative configuration (YAML) examples added to Plugins.
+For example, see the [Key Authentication Encrypted - Enabling the plugin on a Service](/hub/kong-inc/key-auth-enc/#enabling-the-plugin-on-a-service) section and click the **Declarative (YAML)** tab.
 * New [Plugin Overview](/hub/plugins/overview/) introduces the most basic things you need to know to get started with plugins: what they are, why you might use them, terminology, and information on creating your own plugins and plugin documentation.
 * New [Plugin Compatibility Matrix](/hub/plugins/compatibility/) compares the various Kong Gateway deployment modes.
 * Updated [gRPC Gateway](/hub/kong-inc/grpc-gateway/) Plugin documentation.